ga-wdi-lessons/mongoose-intro/readme.md

 $ npm install --save mongoose
 ```

-In order to have access to `mongoose` in our application, we need to explicitly require mongoose and open a connection to the test database on our locally
+In order to have access to `mongoose` in our application, we need to explicitly require mongoose and open a connection to the test database on locally...

 ```js
 // db/schema.js